 ---|---|

-Income Focus | 75% - 85% |
+Income focus | 75% - 85% |

-Balanced Toward Income | 60% - 70% |
+Balanced toward income | 60% - 70% |

-Balanced Growth & Income | 45% - 55% |
+Balanced growth & income | 45% - 55% |

-Balance Toward Growth | 30% - 40% |
+Balance toward growth | 30% - 40% |

-Growth Focus | 15% - 25% |
+Growth focus | 15% - 25% |

-All-Equity | 0% |
+All equity | 0% |

 - Emerging-market debt is lower-quality fixed income.
 Exposure to emerging-market debt can provide diversification benefits and enhance a portfolio’s income potential.
 While it provides higher income due to higher risk, it tends to underperform international investment-grade bonds in poor credit environments.

-- Cash is the highest-quality and most liquid investment.
+- Cash is the lowest-risk and most liquid investment.
 It is a distinct asset class within fixed income, providing stability and serving as a source for future investment.
 But don’t confuse this type of cash with spending cash or emergency cash.
 It is meant to protect principal and will generally have a very low yield, meaning it can lose purchasing power over time due to inflation.

 Beyond the asset class level

-- Maturity – One long-term strategy is to build a bond “ladder” by investing across maturities.
+- Maturity — One long-term strategy is to build a bond ladder by investing across maturities.
 Laddering helps manage risk and doesn’t depend on rising or falling interest rates for success.
 It can also help smooth wide swings in your income and principal.
 But keep in mind that bond laddering doesn’t ensure a profit or protect against loss.
 This table shows our general maturity guidance.

 Maturity type | Recommended ranges |